korshunov/korshunov.github.io/src/pages/index.md

 Hello,

 My name is Fedor.
 I'm a software engineering manager, team lead, architect, and (occasionally) programmer.
-I'm based in [Hong Kong](https://en.wikipedia.org/wiki/Hong_Kong).
+I'm currently based in [Hong Kong](https://en.wikipedia.org/wiki/Hong_Kong).
 I was born and raised in Russia but has left it for good in 2014.

 I love quality, simplicity, and good food ;-)